 Top five security threats to data centres – and how to counter them

-Every day, attackers conspire to take down applications and steal data, leaving data centre infrastructure in the crosshairs.
+Every day, attackers conspire to take down applications and steal data, leaving data center infrastructure in the crosshairs.

-Storing an organisation’s most valuable and most visible assets – its web, DNS, database and email servers – data centres have become the number one target of cyber criminals, hacktivists and state-sponsored attackers.
+Storing an organisation’s most valuable and most visible assets – its web, DNS, database and email servers – data centers have become the number one target of cyber criminals, hacktivists and state-sponsored attackers.

 Whether seeking financial gain, competitive intelligence or notoriety, attackers are carrying out their assaults using a range of weapons.
-The top five most dangerous threats to a data centre are:
+The top five most dangerous threats to a data center are:

 - DDoS attacks

 - DNS infrastructure: attack target and collateral damage

 - Brute force and weak authentication

 To counter these threats, organisations need a solution that can lock down their data centers.
 Otherwise they risk a high-profile data breach, downtime or even brand damage.

 Servers are a prime target for distributed denial of service (DDoS) attacks aimed at disrupting and disabling essential internet services.